aliardaeker/Text-Editor/ReadMe.txt

 	Notice 2: User should press enter after writing a command line or suffix input for program to scan it.

-	Extra Credit: User can use * in change and replace commands to scan all the document.
+	Notice 3: User can use * in change and replace commands to scan all the document.
 In replace it scans from the current line to the end of file if user use it in second command, or it scans all of the file if user use it as third command.